tableau/connector-plugin-sdk/packaging/README.md

 ### Run package Module

+The `package` tool must be run from the `connector-plugin-sdk/packaging/` directory or it will throw an error message.

 To package the connector and sign it:
 ```
 (.venv) PS connector-plugin-sdk\packaging> python -m package.package [path_to_folder] -a [alias_name] -ks [keystore_file_path]